rsnapshot/rsnapshot/CONTRIBUTING.md

 ### release-branches

-Releases should be done from branches, named for the release version, e.g. `release-1.4`.
+Releases should be done from branches, named for the release version, e.g. `release-1-4`.
 The first release of that version should be tagged `1.4.0`.
 Subsequent releases of that version, which should contain no changes other than bugfixes and security fixes, should also be tagged, e.g. `1.4.1`.

-In the end, there should be for every minor release a branch like `release-X.Y`.
+In the end, there should be for every minor release a branch like `release-X-Y`.
 The sub-releases should only get tagged on their specific branches.

 ### release-model in practice